cap-js/docs/node.js/messaging.md

 ```

 ::: tip
-In general, messages do not contain user information, hence `cds.context.user` is set to [`cds.User.privileged`](../node.js/authentication#privileged-user).
+In general, messages do not contain user information but operate with a technical user.
+As a consequence, the user of the message processing context (`cds.context.user`) is set to [`cds.User.privileged`](/node.js/authentication#privileged-user) and, hence, any necessary authorization checks must be done in custom handlers.
 :::

 ## CloudEvents Protocol